FAQ for motorbikes

 Average life and mileage expectancy are heavily dependent on the vehicle, usage and conditions of use and will vary accordingly.
 Michelin recommends taking account of 7 major factors affecting the durability of a tyre.

 Some are directly within the control of the motorcyclist: inflation pressure, the load being transported, speed of vehicle, driving habits (braking and acceleration).

 Some are not under driver control and require adjustments in riding: curves of the road, type of road surface, air temperature.

 Are the tyres Tubeless or Tubetype?

 Once you have searched by motorcycle on our tyre selector, you may browse Tubeless or Tubetype tyres using the filters in the left-hand column on our website.
 TT stands for Tubetype, and TL stands for Tubeless.
-If the tyre has both markings – TT/TL – then it is suitable for either wheel rim type when used with an inner tube on a tube type wheel rim.
+If the tyre has both markings – TT/TL – then it is suitable for either wheel rim type, but of course you would still need an inner tube on a Tubetype wheel rim.

 With which tyres is an inner tube required?

-You need to fit an inner tube if your tyre is marked Tubetype (TT) or if your wheel is Tubetype (TT)
+All our tyres are marked either TT (Tubetype) or TL (Tubeless).
+You need to fit an inner tube if your tyre is marked TT or if your wheel is TT.

 Which is the most appropriate inner tube?